MicrosoftDocs/azure-docs/articles/documentdb/documentdb-change-feed.md

 * Changes to documents within a collection will be available immediately in real-time in the change log with no lag.
 * Changes to documents will appear only once in the change log.
 * Changes will be ordered by time within each partition key value.
 There is no guaranteed order across partition-key values.
-* Changes can be synchronized from any point-in-time, i.e. there is no limited data retention period for which changes are available.
+* Changes can be synchronized from any point-in-time, i.e. there is no fixed data retention period for which changes are available.
 * Only the most recent change for a given document is guaranteed to be included in the change log.
 Intermediate changes may not be available.
 * Changes are available in chunks of partition key ranges.
 This allows change logs from large collections to be processed in parallel by multiple consumers/servers.